Thinking only of todays catch, Not tomorrows Kill

 It took 6 of us to drag it to the road's edge to be removed.
 A tangled mess of floating waste, dragging the bottom, oil-soaked line, fishing net, people that do things like this, should have their fishing license removed, some jail time and a heavy fine.

-Barry's Response - Well thank goodness you people were there to take care of this little part of our planet.
-And thank you for doing so and informing the rest of us of the situation.
+Barry's Response - Thank goodness you guys took care of this little piece of our planet.
+Thank you for informing the rest of us about this.

 Most of these pieces